-Thursday, January 11, 2018 10:00 am - 12:00 pm Community Chambers at City Hall 23 Russell Blvd Davis, CA 95616
+Thursday, January 10, 2019 10:00 am - 12:00 pm Community Chambers at City Hall 23 Russell Blvd Davis, CA 95616

-An electronic version of the proposal must be received by the City of Davis via-email no later than 5:00 pm on Monday, January 22, 2018.
+An electronic version of the proposal must be received by the City of Davis via-email no later than 5:00 pm on Tuesday, January 22, 2019.
 Proposals received after this date will not be accepted.
 No exceptions will be granted, and no paper copies will be accepted, except for those applicants that have been directed to submit paper applications.
 Submit your application via e-mail to Mary Rice at mrice@cityofdavis.org

-NOTE: All documents should be submitted in Word Format, not as a PDF.
+NOTE: All documents should be submitted in PDF Format.

-Final funding levels, project categories, and recipients will be determined by the City Council in April 2018.
+Final funding levels, project categories, and recipients will be determined by the City Council in April 23, 2019.
 (See Section 2 for all pertinent dates.)
 Decisions by the City Council are conditional upon the successful completion by the city of the project's environmental review and final approval from HUD.